-Subgrantees must use the application prioritization system in DBA FACSPro (the software package) which prioritizes program eligible persons based upon the following: age, disability status, residential energy use, residential energy burden, and status of children in the household.
+Subgrantees must use the application prioritization system in DBA FACSPro and/or LITT which prioritizes program eligible persons based upon the following: age, disability status, residential energy use, residential energy burden, and status of children in the household.
 These categories are defined in Section A: Definitions and Terms.